tcconway/swgs-datapad/README.md

 Welcome.

-This project is documenting the Datapad story aboard the Halcyon starcruiser.
+This project is documenting the Datapad story aboard the Halcyon starcruiser. <a href="https://tcconway.github.io/SWGS-datapad/html/">Take it for a spin</a>

 Please PM the videos to me or I can setup a dropbox, gdrive or whatever you need.